cShingleton/R10/README.md

 # R10

-A basic multiview that gives details on upcoming developer conference called R10.
+A basic multiview mobile app that gives details on an upcoming developer conference called R10.
 The app has pages for speaker schedule, session information, map-support with a location pin and an about page.

 ## Getting Started